Critically Endangered Turtles That Might Disappear Forever

 Astrochelys yniphora (Ploughshare Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Astrochelys yniphora, also known as the Angonoka tortoise or Ploughshare tortoise, is a critically endangered species of tortoise.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Astrochelys yniphora, also known as the Angonoka tortoise or Ploughshare tortoise, is a critically endangered species of tortoise.
 Native to Madagascar, this tortoise is known for its distinctively high-domed shell and striking golden coloration.
-Scientific Classification Warning: You Might Spend Hours Here I’ve built the ultimate…
+Scientific…

 -